Electrical Wiring in San Diego County | Landers Electric

 • Service Panel (Breaker Panel): Distributes power to all branch circuits.

-CLICK HERE for more electrical panel information
+CLICK HERE for more electrical panel upgrade information

 • Branch Circuits: Feed lighting, receptacles, appliances.